How to wash an E-Bike

 - Chain Oil

 Fill a bucket with water and specific bike cleaner (if you don't have specific bike cleaner, washing up liquid will suffice) - You'll need this for step 2!
 Now rinse your bike just using water to rinse any excess dirt off.

 DO: Use a garden hose to rinse your bike.

-DO NOT: use a pressure hose or a jet power washer. because they could cause dirt and debris to move into these sensitive areas.
-You could also wash away grease which is intended to prevent water and dirt from penetrating into your bearings.
+DO NOT: Use a pressure hose or a jet power washer as these could cause dirt and debris to move into sensitive areas.
+Using a high powered hose could also wash away grease which is intended to prevent water and dirt from penetrating into the bearings.

 2. Apply degreaser

 Use bike-specific degreaser on the entire drivetrain (cassette, derailleurs, chain, chainrings) and allow the solution to soak in for at least 5 minutes while you clean the rest of your bike.

 DO NOT: Spray degreaser onto brake calipers / brake pads (or rotors if you have disc brakes).
 If degreaser finds its way to these areas, it can cause contamination and squeaky brakes!

 Whilst you're waiting for the degreaser to dry you can go on cleaning the rest of the bike.